-- Provide a current and accurate list of medications to your Surgeon and Doctor performing you pre-surgical physical (including any over the counter meds and herbal supplements)
+- Provide a current and accurate list of medications to your Surgeon and Doctor performing your pre-surgical physical (including any over the counter medications and herbal supplements)

 - Do not take aspirin, ibuprofen, or other anti-inflammatory medication two weeks before surgery (including Advil, Motrin, Aleve) and for up to 3-4 months after surgery.
 These medications can inhibit bone fusion.

 Preparation Day Before Surgery

 - Bathe and shampoo your hair the evening before surgery.

 - Sleep on clean sheets.

 - Remove nail polish before surgery.
 Your Doctor may have you scrub your skin with a special soap to decrease the risk of infection.